shayko18/CarND-Behavioral-Cloning-P3/writeup_report.md

 - 80% for the training: Number of Original Training Points = 6428
 - 20% for the validation: Number of Validation Points = 1608

-(Later we will talk about using mode data for the training set)
+Later we will talk about using mode data for the training set and validation set (configurable)

 In the model we added a dropout layers in order to reduce overfitting.
 The model was tested by running it through the simulator and ensuring that the vehicle could stay on the track.